DVHA Grounds and Show Rules

 L. SCHOOLING PRIVILEGES AT DVHA ON SHOW DAYS

-1. All exhibitors are allowed to school during a show.
+1. All exhibitors are allowed to school during a show if they have gone to the

-wishes to school on the show grounds while a show is in progress, must
+school on the show grounds while a show is in progress, must report to the

-receive an exhibitor number.
-The renting organization may require a fee
+number.
+The renting organization may require a fee for schooling purposes.